Tips for gardening in dry shade

-My own shade garden (pictured below) is quite dry because it's under a grove of evergreens, but it was only shady area I had to work with.
+Dry shade presents a special challenge for gardeners, because so many shade plants prefer moist soil.
+My own shade garden (shown below) is dry because it’s under a grove of evergreens, but it was only shade I had to work with.

 It's a common myth that nothing will grow under pine or spruce trees because dropped needles turn the soil acidic.
 But as you can see, perennials can thrive in these conditions.

-In fact, the big reason many plants don't thrive under evergreens is extreme dryness.
-The cure: watering deeply once a week, and layering a few inches mulch over the soil.
+In fact, the big reason many plants don’t thrive under evergreens is extreme dryness.
+The cure: watering twice as much as you would a normal garden bed, and layering a few inches mulch over the soil.

 Shade too dense?
 Try letting in a little more light